Nathalie Römer

 We provide causal evidence of the effect of social connections on team formation preferences and team performance in an innovation-related task.
 Using a novel experimental design, we induce social connection in a large-scale online study via a short 2 minute video conversation.
 We can show that workers prefer to form a team with a lower-skilled worker they have communicated with prior to the team task than with higher-skilled workers they have not spoken to.
 This affects skill composition and social closeness within teams formed based on workers’ preferences.
 By examining team performance, we show that while social interaction can improve performance, preference-based matching offsets better outcomes.
 Our findings imply that self-formed teams may be configured sub-optimally as they can be biased by social connections.

-• Group decisions (with Alex Chan and Melisa Kurtis)[draft in preparation]
+• Deliberate?
+An Experiment on Team Decision Making (with Alex Chan and Melisa Kurtis)[draft in preparation]

 Abstract

-Group decision-making is crucial in economic decisions, such as in corporate boards, research consortia, and hiring committees.
+Team decision-making is crucial in economic decisions, such as in corporate boards, research consortia, and hiring committees.
 We experimentally investigate the effects of diversity in priors and input aggregation mechanism on team performance in an estimation task.
-Groups in our experiment share the common objective to accurately estimate the ”type” of an imperfectly observed candidate.
-First, we exogenously vary group member priors and group (prior) diversity.
-We find that fully diverse groups make more accurate estimations than partially diverse or homogenous groups.
+Teams in our experiment share the common objective to accurately estimate the ”type” of an imperfectly observed candidate.
+First, we exogenously vary team member priors and team (prior) diversity.
+We find that fully diverse teams make more accurate estimations than partially diverse or homogenous teams.
 Second, we vary the format of decision-making.
-The findings reveal that performance and benefits of diversity both depend on the group decision-making format.
-Group deliberation via online chat reduces accuracy.
-Initial speakers bias the group’s estimation towards their own priors, but first speakers with minority views (of priors) lead to more accurate group estimations.
+The findings reveal that performance and benefits of diversity both depend on the team decision-making format.
+Team deliberation via online chat reduces accuracy.
+Initial speakers bias the team’s estimation towards their own priors, but first speakers with minority views (of priors) lead to more accurate team estimations.

 Word illustration task (WIT)